'Craven Criminal Behavior': LA Police Union Blasts Councilman Mike Bonin After Vandalism Of Van Nuys Station

-LOS ANGELES (CBSLA) — The Los Angeles Police Protective League is blasting Los Angeles City Councilman Mike Bonin in its anger after protesters vandalized the Van Nuys Community Station and burned the station’s flag.
+LOS ANGELES (CBSLA) — The union representing Los Angeles police is blasting City Councilman Mike Bonin after protesters vandalized the Van Nuys Community Station and burned the station’s flag.

-A statement from the Los Angeles Protective League called the protest and vandalism a “riot.”
+A public plea for help from the LAPD reported about 50 protesters chanting anti-police slogans in masks and dark clothes surrounding the station at Tyrone Avenue and Delano Street around 11 p.m.
+Friday.

 “Last night’s defund the police riot at the Van Nuys police station is a pathetic reflection of those who continue to promote hate, violence and destruction to justify their dangerous anarchist agenda that calls for the abolishment of police officers in the city of Los Angeles,” the union said in their statement.
 “If Angelenos want to see more of this mayhem, more of our city overtaken by criminals hell-bent on destroying our city, then keep electing politicians like Councilmember Mike Bonin and his ilk who invite and celebrate this craven criminal behavior.”